mikosik/smooth-build/doc/tutorial.md

   release -> '.smooth/artifacts/release'
 ```

-If you want to choose a different name for produced artifact file than default (= function name),
+If you want to choose a different name for produced artifact file than default (= value name),
 you can do the following.

 ```